hitch-hiker42/hikes/Handbook/Raw Problem Notes/Trichotomic Recurrence/problem-statement.md

 Type 2: **2 X Y D<sub>1</sub> D<sub>2</sub> D<sub>3</sub>**

 ## Output:
-For each query of the first type, output one non-negative integer as explained above.
+For each query of the first type, output one non-negative integer in a new line as explained above.

 ## Sample:
 ```cpp